Picentes: Phase "Picenum V" (from 470 BC until the beginning of the 4th century)

-From a territorial point of view we note a revitalisation of the Picenum centres north of the Esino; south of this river all the centres already vital in the previous phase continue their activities.
+From a territorial point of view, we note a revitalisation of the Picenum centres north of the Esino; south of this river, all the centres already vital in the previous phase continue their activities.

 The dominant archaeological feature of this phase is the massive importation of Greek red-figure pottery, which then spread throughout the Picenum territory through the ports of Numana and Ancona.
 In particular, the complex of vases from Numana is exceptionally rich, with specimens also monumental and with rich mythological representations.

 This abundance can be explained by thinking of the fact that, after the naval battle of Alalia (540 BC), the Etruscans and the Carthaginians managed to prevent the Greeks from trading freely in the Tyrrhenian Sea.
-Thus the Adriatic cities of Numana, Spina and Adria flourished, which in any case allowed a commercial outlet for the rich Greek vase production.
+Thus, the Adriatic cities of Numana, Spina, and Adria flourished, which in any case allowed a commercial outlet for the rich Greek vase production.
 Interestingly, a form of Attic pottery was produced by the Greeks specifically for the Piceni; it is the "plate with a high foot", which some archaeologists think was used to serve a typical Picenum product during banquets: olives.

 Phase "Picenum VI" (4th and a small part of the 3rd century BC, up to the Battle of Sentinum)

 The Battle of Sentinum conventionally marks, according to archaeology, the dissolution of the Picene culture, which from then was gradually absorbed within the Roman one.
 Naturally, even after this date, the history of the Piceni continues, even if its vitality is no longer expressed so much on a cultural (and therefore archaeological) level, as in the important role they played during the Romanisation of the Adriatic coast.
 This explains the fact that, despite the Picenum phase VI is the last described by the archaeologists, the history of the Picenes continues even after this phase, and is the subject of the following paragraphs.

 A fundamental event of the period is the arrival of the Senoni Gauls, who occupied the northern part of the Picenum territory, reaching as far as the Esino river, with temporary or limited expansions even further south.
 The Senones partially merged with the Piceni of the occupied areas, but profoundly influencing their culture.
-After the Gallic invasion, the control by the Piceni of the Adriatic coastal area is approximately included between the Castellano torrent, Numana and the Conero.
+After the Gallic invasion, the control by the Piceni of the Adriatic coastal area is approximately included between the Castellano torrent, Numana, and the Conero.
 The Picenum territory occupied by the Gauls was later called by the Romans Ager Gallicus or specifically the Ager Gallicus Picenus.

-Another event that contributed to modifying the ethnic balance of the Picenum territory was the arrival of Greeks, coming from Syracuse, who founded the colony of Ankón (Ancona) which absorbed the previous Picenum village.
+Another event that contributed to modifying the ethnic balance of the Picenum territory was the arrival of Greeks, coming from Syracuse, who founded the colony of Ankón (Ancona), which absorbed the previous Picenum village.

-Despite these factors, the Picene culture precisely in this period produced a highly original type of vase, defined by archaeologists as "upper Adriatic ceramics", characterised by female figures seen in profile, so stylised as to recall some forms of modern art.
+Despite these factors, the Picene culture, precisely in this period, produced a highly original type of vase, defined by archaeologists as "upper Adriatic ceramics", characterized by female figures seen in profile, so stylized as to recall some forms of modern art.